 The Containers on the Patio

 This patio is sometimes referred to has my kitchen patio garden facing the northeast.
 The area where the container sits only gets sun from around Noon – 3 in the afternoon.
-Little watering was required because of the soil and the fertilizer that were added to this container.
+Little watering was required because of the soil and the fertilizer that was added to this container.
 I used Promix organic soil and a scoop of Healthy Grow early in the season with cocoa mulch to help hold the moisture.

-Whats In The Winning Container
+The Winning Container

-Below are close ups of the tags and what each plant is in the container featured above.
+The above photos feature close-ups of the tags and what each plant is in the container featured above.
 It’s so important to have proper tags.
 I’ve been a fan of coleus for years and this Sun Pineapple Surprise sent to me as a trial plant from Ball Seed is one of my favorites after growing it this summer.
 I love the way the lime plays with the burgundy and pinks in the sunlight.

 What was your winning plants containers this summer.
-Did you try new combos or did you keep with the traditional mix.
+Did you try new combos or did you keep with the traditional mix?
 I’d love to hear from you so please comment below so we can connect.